swiftuiux/swiftui-loop-videoPlayer/README.md

 |----------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `addVector(ShapeLayerBuilderProtocol, clear: Bool)` | Command to add a vector graphic layer over the video stream.
 The `builder` parameter is an instance conforming to `ShapeLayerBuilderProtocol`.
 The `clear` parameter specifies whether to clear existing vector layers before adding the new one.                                                                                                           |
 | `removeAllVectors`                           | Command to remove all vector graphic layers from the video stream.                                                                                    |
+### Additional Notes on the subtitles Command
+The boundsChanged event(`boundsChanged(CGRect)`) is triggered when the main layer’s bounds are updated.
+This approach is particularly useful when overlays or custom vector layers need to adapt dynamically to changes in video player dimensions or other layout adjustments.
+To handle the frequent boundsChanged events effectively and improve performance, you can use a **throttle** function to limit how often the updates occur.

 ### Audio & Language Commands